Frodo-Web/frodo-tips/linux-admin/KVM-QEMU.md

 # qemu-img resize ./Debian-12-Bookworm01-root-disk.qcow2 7G

+NOW IT'S MUCH SAFER TO DO THE NEXT COMMANDS WHEN on LiveCD, with filesystems unmounted!!

 In case there is no LVM, and /dev/vda as a disk, /dev/vda1 as / parition are being used...
 You can use EITHER fdisk OR parted..
 fdisk: